 Liz didn’t mention the interruption and continued with her argument.
 “From what I read, our sister, Victoria, thought her own daughter was dead.
 For all we know our father could have done the same to me.”

-At least she had the same suspicions he had.
+At least she had the same suspicions I had.
 “He died the same time as the kidnapping.
 I have no way of retracing that man’s steps and that’s exactly why I don’t want us to bother with them.
 Mitch Morgan kept Peter at his side at all times.”

 “Liz, our world is fine without the rest of them.”
 An alarm went off that indicated there was an emergency.
 “I have to go for now.
 I have patients.”